Mahesh1998/grass-docs/cmake_build_docs/ubuntu_sys_cmake.rst

 Solution:
 ---------
-| Here OpenGL is installed without GLU.
-So, we added condition to run OpenGL only if it founds GLU, GL.
+| Here OpenGL is a system library is installed without GLU.
+So, we added condition to run OpenGL only if it founds GLU, GLX.

   | `if(WITH_OPENGL AND OPENGL_GLU_FOUND AND OpenGL_GLX_FOUND)`

 Error3:
 /usr/bin/ld: CMakeFiles/r.info.dir/r.info/main.c.o: undefined reference to symbol 'json_object_set_string@@JSONC_0.14'